colinsmetz/flawless/README.md

 # Validator

-This is a library to help validate JSON-like objects (in Elixir format) against a specific schema.
+This is a library to help validate Elixir values against a specific schema.

 Example: